tobydawson1/tobydawson1/README.md

 [Here](https://tobydawson.netlify.app/) is my website to give you a taste of the sort of work I can produce

-Currently I am working on trying to expand my portfolio adding more real life applications largely using React but open to learn any language.
+I am working on trying to expand my portfolio and add more real life applications, largely using React but open to learn any language.

 - 🔭 I’m currently working on ... a youtube clone
 - 🌱 I’m currently learning ...
 React